evison/Sentires/README.md

 [7] Lei Li, Yongfeng Zhang, and Li Chen.
     "Generate neural template explanations for recommendation."
     In Proceedings of the 29th ACM International Conference on Information & Knowledge Management, pp. 755-764.
 2020.
+[8] Xu Chen, Zheng Qin, Yongfeng Zhang, and Tao Xu.
+    "Learning to rank features for recommendation over multiple categories."
+    In Proceedings of the 39th International ACM SIGIR conference on Research and Development in Information Retrieval, pp. 305-314.
+2016.
 ```